- EVE Online has been around for quite a while and it's still in the heavyweight category when it comes to the fanbase.

 Data packets are the very core of the content you experience.
 EVE Online has huge maps, that can’t be streamed all at once to your PC, so they get broken down in packets and then sent to you.

 The same goes for almost everything else you can find in the game, including other players’ activities.
 Small packet loss is somewhat normal, but when the percentage of leaked packets increases, that’s when it gets noticeable and annoying.

 Your game will start getting sluggish, your menus might become unresponsive, and you or other players might start rubberbanding.
 The last one is especially annoying when you engage in combat.

 What causes EVE Online packet loss?

-Truth be told, there’s no special cause for packet loss, but that doesn’t mean there are few reasons for it to occur.
+Truth be told, there’s no special cause for packet loss, but that doesn’t mean there are a few reasons for it to occur.
 On the contrary, it seems that packet loss is so moody that it can be triggered by a lot of things.

-For instance, if you still use Cat 5 Ethernet cables instead of Cat 6, you might increase your odds at winning a free packet loss session.
+For instance, if you still use Cat 5 Ethernet cables instead of Cat 6, you might increase your odds of winning a free packet loss session.
 The same goes for choosing WiFi over wired connections whenever you go online.

 However, there’s one reason that shines brighter than others: network congestion.
 And with EVE Online’s massive fanbase, it’s not hard to see why this could become a bit troublesome.